iVuDang/COMP-1631-F22-Python-Functions-exercises/README.md

 ```

 * While loops with an empty accumulator variable are good for compiling/printing items in a horizontal row or list.
-* A while loop nested within a while loop is a good way to iterate across a row and all columns, and repeat for next row.
+* A while loop nested within a while loop is a good way to iterate across a row and all columns, and repeat for next row(s).

 ```python
 gods_list = [['Odin', 'Kihci Manito', 'An'], ['Frigg', 'Grandmother Fox', 'Nammu'], ['Thor', ' Avas', 'Enki'], ['Tyr', 'Pithsiw', 'Ershkigal']]